-Narrative of Accomplishments this Month: (Narrative must include all items listed below)

-- 1. Provide Summary of accomplishments made with Orange County's ESG Program funds. - 2.
-Describe steps taken to broaden community financial support. - 3.
-Include specific quantitative accomplishments made toward project goals identified in the Agreement. - 4.
-Explain how performance is being/has been measured.
-Refer to Part VIII (B) of the Agreement. - 5.
-State progress made in agency capacity building.
+- 1. HMIS or Compatible Database (for DV providers only) Reports - Include a monthly HMIS (or compatible database for DV providers) CAPER and year-to-date HMIS CAPER report for the project being funded (for the year-to date report, use the agreement start date of October 1st). - 2.
+Narrative of Accomplishments this Month: (Narrative must include all items listed below) - Provide Summary of accomplishments made with Orange County's ESG Program funds. - Describe steps taken to broaden community financial support. - Include specific quantitative accomplishments made toward project goals identified in the Agreement. - Explain how performance is being/has been measured. - State progress made in agency capacity building.